VVelox/HV-Monitor/README.md

 - disk_in_use :: Number of bytes in use by by all disks.
 - disk_on_disk :: Number of bytes in use on all disks.
 For qcow, this will be larger than in_use as the file includes snapshots
+- coll :: Packet collisions.
+- ibytes :: Input bytes.
+- idrop :: Input packet drops.
+- ierrs :: Input errors.
+- ipkgs :: Input packets.
+- obytes :: Output bytes.
+- odrop :: Output packet drops.
+- oerrs :: Output errors.
+- opkts :: Output packets.

+### Interface Hash

-The interface hash stats are as below.
+The interface hash keys are as below.

 - if :: Interface the device is mapped to.
 - parent :: Bridge or the like the device if is sitting on.